 Teachers are striking for a second day in Oklahoma, where years of budget cuts have forced one in five schools to operate on a four-day week.
-In Kentucky, thousands flooded the capital over changes to their pension plans yesterday, but they’re back in class today.
+In Kentucky, thousands flooded the capital over changes to their pension plans yesterday.
 In Arizona, teachers are demanding a 20 percent pay hike.
-They’re threatening to call a strike.

 Photo: Teachers pack the state Capitol rotunda to capacity on the second day of a teacher walkout to demand higher pay and more funding for education in Oklahoma City, Oklahoma, U.S., April 3, 2018.
 REUTERS/Nick Oxford